-Officers admitted to the Canadian Forces College through professional selection are deemed to be students of RMC, and their work is assessed as part of a graduate programme.
+Individuals admitted to the Canadian Forces College through professional selection are deemed to be students of RMC, and their work is assessed as part of a graduate programme.
 Graduate level Defence Studies courses are an integral aspect of professional programmes of study designed for both the third and fourth development periods (DP3 and DP4) for Canadian officers.
 All Defence Studies courses are offered at the Canadian Forces College as components of the Joint Command and Staff Programme (JCSP) and the National Security Programme (NSP).

-Students wishing to read for the MDS degree along with the JCSP or the MA(WS) and MA(SDMP) degrees along with the NSP must apply for admission to RMC in accordance with the procedures outlined in the general regulations defined in the RMC Graduate Studies Calendar.
+Students wishing to read for the MDS degree along with the JCSP or the MPA degrees along with the NSP must apply for admission to RMCC in accordance with the procedures outlined in the general regulations defined in the RMCC Graduate Studies Calendar.
 Students applying to these graduate programmes will normally require an Honours (four year) Bachelor's degree in Arts, Science or Engineering, or an equivalent from a recognized university with at least a "B" average (73% or better) standing in the last year.

 The JCSP and NSP programmes are only available to military officers competitively selected for attendance or to civilians selected by their employer for attendance.
-Those individuals who do not undertake the degree programme while completing the JCSP and NSP programmes must apply within three years of completion of the respective programme.